tonysm/bootcamp.turbo-laravel.com/resources/docs/installation.md

 This Dashboard page is protected by Laravel's auth middleware, so only authenticated users can access it.
 The registration process automatically authenticates us.

-## Turbo Laravel
+## Installing Turbo Laravel

-Let's install Turbo Laravel, 'cause this is a Turbo Bootcamp after all!
+Next, we'll install Turbo Laravel, because this is a Turbo Bootcamp after all!

 ```bash
 composer require tonysm/turbo-laravel

 php artisan turbo:install --alpine
 ```

 Since we're using Vite (for now), we need to install the NPM dependencies that were added to our `package.json` file and compile the assets again.
-If you still have the previous `npm run dev` command running, close it with `CTRL+C`, then run:
+If you still have the previous `npm run dev` command running, close it with `CTRL+C` and then run:

 ```bash
 npm install

 npm run dev
 ```

-And that's it!
+That's it!
 Get to the Dashboard page, open the DevTools, go to the Console tab, type `Turbo` there and hit enter.
 You should see that the global Turbo object is there, which means Turbo was successfully installed!

 ![Turbo Installed](/images/turbo-installed.png)

-## Importmap Laravel and TailwindCSS Laravel
+## Installing Importmap Laravel

 To get things more interesting, let's install an alternative frontend setup that doesn't require having Node and NPM locally.
-We could stick with Vite, but I found it's hot code replacement feature not that great when working with Turbo.
+We could stick with Vite, but I found it's "Hot Module Replacement" feature not that great when working with Turbo.
 Feel free to skip this part of the tutorial if you want to keep using Vite.

 We'll use [Importmap Laravel](https://github.com/tonysm/importmap-laravel) to handle the JS side of things: